 The best fishing vests are designed to have enough space to accommodate all your tools and gear.
 Vests with pockets that are strategically placed for proper organisation offers you convenience so that you focus on having a good time while you are out in the water, chucking bugs for fish.
 Mesh pockets are also handy, as you can see your tools through the mesh and locate them quickly.

 A trout fishing vest also needs to be lightweight so that it doesn’t weigh down your shoulders when you’re fishing all day.
 Consider shopping at online shops that also have women’s fishing vest.
 You want it to stay comfortable around your waist and across your shoulders, especially when loaded up with gear.

 It is possible to get a waterproof vest.
 However, most vests aren’t designed to be completely waterproof, so consider carrying a waterproof pouch for important belongings like your keys and phone to avoid unlucky accidents in the water.

 Price is always a factor to consider when buying a fishing vest, especially if you’re on a budget.
 You’ll find fishing vests on sale from low price points, to high-end, high price vests.
 We’ve reviewed a range of products across all price points, so you’re sure to find something to suit your budget.

-Fishing Vest Set Up
+Fly Fishing Vest Set Up

 Having a logical organisation when you are packing to go fishing helps you avoid spending too much time looking for items.
-Because the fly box is frequently used, you should consider having it to your left if you are right-handed or to your right if you are right-handed.
+Because your fly box is frequently used, you should consider having it to your left if you are right-handed or to your right if you are right-handed.
 Having it at this position ensures you can easily access it with your dominant hand.